Hackinator07/altura-rally-engineering/README.md

 ## Simulation

-The project simulates in Wokwi (VS Code extension) using `wokwi-ili9341` in `diagram.json`.
+The project can simulate in Wokwi (VS Code extension) using `wokwi-ili9341` in `diagram.json`.
 NVS state persists between simulation runs unless explicitly cleared.
 There is no `wokwi-st7789` part — the `diagram.json` does not need updating for ST7789 hardware builds.

 ---